 Melrose Mansion provides an intimate bed-and-breakfast experience just steps from the French Quarter of New Orleans.

-Perfectly situated on the edge of the Vieux Carré, along beautiful Esplanade Avenue, the hotel puts you close enough to the area’s notorious bars and jazz joints, while maintaining a peacefully secluded ambience.
+Perfectly situated on the edge of the Vieux Carré, along beautiful Esplanade Avenue, the hotel puts you close enough to the area’s notorious bars and jazz joints, while maintaining a peacefully secluded ambiance.

 Located in the historic Faubourg Marigny neighborhood, the charming antebellum-era mansion holds 21 guest rooms and suites, each with its own unique history and design.